Cozy apartment with bed on the floor, burgundy walls, plants, bookshelf

 Natural light is one of the best tools for boosting happiness, thanks to its ability to increase serotonin levels.
 It can also increase your productivity and comfort, so it’s important to let as much light in as possible.
 Easy ways to add more light include avoiding heavy curtains and adding more reflective surfaces, like mirrors and clear coffee tables, which can help your room appear bigger.

-Related: 5 Ways to Decorate Your College Apartment on a Budget
+Related: 5 Easy Ways to Decorate a College Apartment on a Budget

 7. Make your apartment yours

-Feel free to break all these rules and make your apartment your own.
+Feel free to break all these rules and make your apartment your own—as long as your potential roommates are also on board.
 Building a space that makes you happy starts with filling it with the things you love.
 Whether it’s a favorite painting or piece of furniture, add items you cherish.
 We’re happiest when we live in a home that’s personalized and speaks directly to us as individuals.

-Your dorm or apartment is your refuge in college, and you deserve a place that’s uplifting and welcoming.
+Your dorm or apartment is your refuge in college, and you deserve to live in an uplifting and welcoming place.
 Applying these seven tips is the first step to creating a space you love.

 Like what you’re reading?